Ireland’s Miami Beach: Retirement in Northern Ireland

 Real estate prices vary by location and size.
 A one bedroom flat might cost 150,000 pounds, while a modern condo in a gleaming new building could approach 1 million.
 Waterviews are plentiful, are as homes within a few steps of the beaches.

 As a tourist town Portrush has many restaurants.
-Amici’s, an Italian eatery, is one of the best.
-For a taste of local color, journey down to the Harbor Bar and sample the Guinness.
-Speaking of spirits, the Bushmills Inn in is a cozy place to stay, offering a wonderful restaurant.
+Amici Ristorante, an Italian eatery, is one of the best.
+For a taste of local color, journey down to the Harbour Bar and sample the Guinness.
+Speaking of spirits, the Bushmills Inn in is a cozy place to stay, offering a wonderful restaurant along with fine Irish whiskeys.

 Comments?